COMPETITION HEAT SCHEDULE

 Sandwiches determined by the lead judge or the floor judge to be non-compliant (e.g., fails to use required ingredients or in required proportions, failure to follow sanitary requirements, etc.) will be disqualified.
 The Pit Boss or an Inspections Team member may also issue one point penalties at their discretion should a contestant be caught breaking rules or being uncooperative.
 Points will be awarded by the judges based upon the following criteria:

 Presentation (how does the sandwich look?): up to 10 points possible

 Taste (how does the sandwich taste?): up to 20 points possible

 Style (is this sandwich special?): up to 10 points possible

 “Bread”: any leavened or unleavened, flour-based and baked item that is considered to be “bread” (e.g., pita, whole-wheat, sandwich thins, etc.).
-Gluten-free products are allowed this year!
+Gluten-free products are allowed.

 “Butter”: a sandwich grilling aid that includes, butter, margarine, plain or flavored oils, etc. are permitted, especially in certain categories.
 However, only real butter may be used in the “classic” category.